Skip to main content

 Sort Criteria

-• Use the column menu’s reset button to clear all criteria.
+• Reset: Use the Reset button in the column menu to clear all criteria.

 Task Visibility